The Flatbed with the Roof Truss Sign

 British Columbia trucker's journey to Ottawa was a round trip of more than 5,000 miles.

-Bern Buechert (pronounced BU-Kart) was born and raised in Fort St John, British Columbia.
+Bern Bueckert (pronounced BU-Kart) was born and raised in Fort St John, British Columbia.
 That part of Canada is known as Peace Country, after the Peace River - a 2,000-kilometre waterway that flows out of British Columbia’s Rocky Mountains into Alberta.

 Fort St John isn’t just a 14-hour drive north of Vancouver.
 It’s north of Edmonton, north of Grande Prairie, and north of Dawson Creek.